 Safety Note: In the winter and early spring mountain rivers are fed by snowmelt from higher peaks.
 This makes the rivers fast, icy cold, and potentially dangerous.
 During these seasons, it’s best to enjoy the river from the bank!

 It’s easy to find a place to enjoy the river in Wawona.
-One convenient (and obvious) location is just off Highway 41 at the Pioneer History Center.
+One convenient (and obvious) location is just off Highway 41 at the Yosemite History Center.

 The historic covered bridge at the Pioneer History Center also provides excellent access to both banks of the river, and you’ll often find people here enjoying a picnic or simply relaxing along the water’s edge.
-It’s easy to combine your water enjoyment with a quick stroll among the historic buildings in the Wawona Pioneer History Center.
+It’s easy to combine your water enjoyment with a quick stroll among the historic buildings in the Yosemite History Center in Wawona.

 Swinging Bridge